Liu Tun

 Liu Tun (died c.October 311), courtesy name Changsheng, was an official of the Jin dynasty (266–420).
-During the War of the Eight Princes, he was one of the few ministers entrusted in managing the Eastern Court while Emperor Hui of Jin was kept in Chang'an.
-After the Disaster of Yongjia, Liu Tun was captured and plotted with the Han-Zhao general, Wang Mi to break away, but was killed by Shi Le not long after.
-He was also known for holding the office of Colonel-Director of Retainers five times throughout his career.
+During the War of the Eight Princes, he was one of the few ministers entrusted with managing the Eastern Court while Emperor Hui of Jin was kept in Chang'an.
+After the Disaster of Yongjia, Liu Tun was captured and plotted with the Han-Zhao general, Wang Mi, to break away, but was killed by Shi Le not long after.
+He was also known to have served as Colonel-Director of Retainers five times throughout his career.

 Early life and career

-Liu Tun was the son of the Cao Wei and Western Jin minister, Liu Yi (died 285).
+Liu Tun was the son of the Cao Wei and Western Jin minister, Liu Yi (died c.March 285).
 His family was from Ye County, Donglai Commandery, and he was a descendant of the Western Han dynasty prince, Liu Zhang.
 In 280, he entered the government and was appointed an Academician.

-In January 283, Emperor Wu of Jin had his brother, the Prince of Qi, Sima You exiled from Luoyang to his fief.
+In January 283, Emperor Wu of Jin had his brother the Prince of Qi, Sima You, exiled from Luoyang to his fief.
 He then had his ministers debate on what should be bestowed on his brother for his achievements, during which Liu Tun, along with his fellow academicians, submitted a petition opposing Sima You's banishment.
 Emperor Wu was furious and had Liu Tun arrested and sent before the Minister of Justice.
 He was released following a general amnesty but was relieved of his official duties.
-He was later appointed as the Magistrate of Suanzao and then as an Imperial Clerk.
+He was later appointed Magistrate of Suanzao and then Imperial Clerk.

 War of the Eight Princes

 Service under Empress Jia

 Emperor Hui of Jin succeeded Emperor Wu, but because of his developmental disability, he was unable to assert real power over the court.
-Instead, in 291, the imperial court fell under the control of his wife, Empress Jia Nanfeng and her relatives, Jia Mi and Guo Zhang, becoming known as the Jia-Guo regime.
-In an unspecified year, a fire broke out in the imperial armory.
+Instead, in 291, after the deaths of Yang Jun, Sima Liang and Wei Guan, the imperial court fell under the control of Empress Jia Nanfeng and her relatives, Jia Mi and Guo Zhang, becoming known as the Jia-Guo regime.
+In c.November 295, a fire broke out in the imperial armory.
 At the time, Guo Zhang had a hundred men under him who could put out the fire, but he was more interested in protecting his own property.
-Liu Tun severely questioned him for his actions, and Guo Zhang angrily said, "Sir, I can easily cut off your horns if I wanted to!"
+Liu Tun severely questioned him for his actions, and Guo Zhang angrily said, "Sir, I can easily cut off your frontal bone if I wanted to!"
 Liu Tun replied, "How dare you use favour to act like a tyrant!
 Are you going to cut the Son of Heaven's faguan as well?"
 He attempted to remove Guo Zhang from office, and Guo Zhang was unable to defend himself.
-Despite everyone else making excuses on behalf of Guo Zhang, Liu Tun refused to relent.
-After the incident, Guo Zhang was said to have become less extravagant and led a more simple life.
+Despite everyone else making excuses for Guo Zhang, Liu Tun refused to relent.
+After the incident, Guo Zhang reportedly became less extravagant and led a simpler life.